"I have a 41 foot 5th wheel being pulled with a three-quarter-ton diesel and have no problems so far. Love it."

 For example, a Toyota Tundra towed the Space Shuttle...
 (Contrary to some skeptics, the Shuttle trailer was not powered during the tow.)

-And this VW Touareg towed a 747 jumbo jet.
+The VW Touareg shown below towed a 747 jumbo jet.

-Therefore, as you see with the two vehicles above, towing any large and oversize vehicle is never the problem.
+Therefore, as you see with the three vehicles above, towing a hefty vehicle is never the problem.

 Simply, the answer may be an individual's lack of concern for towing safety and vehicle longevity.